n8n-io/n8n-docs/docs/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 ![](/_images/doc2/DOC2_SSO-Service-Provider-Settings-1024x640.png){ loading=lazy }

 **4\.
-Filling the Service Provider with the help of SSO Service Provider Settings in DOC²**
+Filling in the Service Provider details with the help of SSO Service Provider Settings in DOC²**

 ![](/_images/doc2/infor_Service-Provider_3-1024x891.png)